Most Common Mercedes-Benz Sprinter Problems

 Injector Issue / “Black Death“

-An additional typical problem is usually called “black death. “ The copper seal ring, located middle of the injector and cylinder head, deteriorates and makes it possible for combustion gasses to escape.
+An additional typical problem is usually called “black death. “ The copper seal ring, located in the middle of the injector and cylinder head, deteriorates and makes it possible for combustion gasses to escape.
 As a result, black tar and coal-like black material would accumulate over fuel injectors.

 The replacement or removal of injectors mostly causes it if new ones do not replace copper seals or if seals are incorrectly installed.
 This allows the combustion gasses to leak over time.
 Depending on the seriousness, you might smell an unusual exhaust/fuel odor when the engine runs and even hear it puff.